kingluo/lua-resty-ffi/README.md

 # lua-resty-nonblocking-ffi

-lua-resty-nonblocking-ffi provides an efficient and generic API to do hybrid programming in openresty with mainstream languages (Go, Python, Java, etc.).
+lua-resty-nonblocking-ffi provides an efficient and generic API to do hybrid programming in openresty with mainstream languages (Go, Python, Java, Rust, etc.).

 **Features:**
 * simple but extensible interface, supports any C ABI compliant language